JacobGT123/JacobGT123/README.md

 - 👋 Hi, I’m @JacobGT123
 - 👀 I’m interested in getting into programming
-- 🌱 I’m currently learning JavaScript & Python
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on fresh, amateur projects
 - 📫 How to reach me ...
 JacobTee2010@live.co.uk